-ANDY HATHAWAY DOJO CHO 21 March 2020: In the light of the Government’s unequivocal orders last night, the dojo has no choice but to close, whatever our personal views.
-Over the next few days I will be posting advice about solo training, including suburi, awase,kata, and sotai.
-If you would like to see it please join facebook group 'thelondonaikidoclub'.
+ANDY HATHAWAY DOJO CHO March 2020: In the light of the Government’s unequivocal orders , the dojo has had no choice but to close.
+I am posting advice about SOLO TRAINING, including suburi, awase, kata, and sotai (personal practice) on YouTube.
+If you would like to see it please click on the 'YouTube clips' option on the right hand side of this screen OR join our facebook group 'thelondonaikidoclub' where you can find out more about free zoom sessions.
 There’s a lot we can do on an individual basis to practice and keep the Aiki feeling alive.

 We’ll do whatever we can to hang together at this difficult and demanding time.
 I wish everyone good health and good fortune.